Lulani Faucets Review & Rating Updated: July 7, 2025

 Faucet Warranty

-The Lulani warranty guarantees all parts of a faucet except electronics and supply lines against leaks and defects in material and workmanship for as long
+The Lulani warranty guarantees all parts of a faucet, except electronics and supply lines, against leaks and defects in material and workmanship for as long as

 Our warranty panel classified the warranty as substantially equivalent to the standard North American limited lifetime faucet warranty.

-We found just one problem with the warranty.
-This language is inappropriate and could be considered deceptive:
+We found just one major problem with the warranty:

 For some reason, lawyers love to include this or similar language in warranties even though the claimed exclusion of implied warranties of merchantability and fitness for a particular purpose is prohibited by the federal law that sets the rules for consumer warranties, the Magnuson-Moss Warranty Act (15 U.S.C. § 2301).

-We don't beleive that Lulani is being deliberately deceptive.
-No doubt whoever wrote the warranty saw the provision in some other warranty and copied it, unaware that it is prohibited.
+We don't believe that Lulani is being deliberately deceptive.
+No doubt, whoever wrote the warranty saw the provision in some other warranty and copied it, unaware that it is prohibited.

 But, under Magnuson-Moss, deliberate deception is not required to incur liability.
 It is sufficient that the company has not taken "reasonable care to make the warranty not misleading."
 (15 U.S. Code § 2310(c)(2)) The very presence of his language in the LuLani warranty shows a lack of reasonable care.